PLACE

 Economic Impact

-In 2021 we have continued to invest millions of Euros in new sustainable terminal facilities, and work has progressed on several of these:
+We continue to invest millions of Euros in new sustainable terminal facilities, and work has progressed on several of these:

-- The Durban Cruise Terminal in South Africa became operational in December 2021
+The Durban Cruise Terminal in South Africa became operational in December 2021

-- Construction of the new MSC Cruises Terminal in Miami began in the summer of 2021
+Construction of the new MSC Cruises Terminal in Miami began in the summer of 2021

-- A new MSC Cruises Terminal in Barcelona is due to be operational in 2023.
+A new MSC Cruises Terminal in Barcelona is due to be operational in 2024.

 All our new cruise terminals will meet the LEED (Leadership in Energy and Environmental Design) Silver rating.